Cellular-Imaging-Amsterdam-UMC/BIOMERO.importer/README.md

 ### 2) Ensure DB access for Alembic

-Alembic autogenerate compares Models vs the live DB, so it must reach the database used by ADI.
+Alembic autogenerate compares Models vs the live DB, so it must reach the database used by BIOMERO.importer.

 Set the connection string as an environment variable: